 Furthermore, we recently learned that there is an increase in applications to mainstream schools from special needs students.
 Teachers in mainstream schools would therefore benefit from the knowledge and expertise of teachers who work with special needs children.
 Learn more about our special schools linking here.

 As an organisation that embraces diversity, we see it as our duty to come together to build a community that integrates different needs and abilities.
 Our challenge is to do this with criticality, so that we are not perpetuating a charity mentality.
 Rather, we are looking to engender an appreciation for the different ways each of us inhabits our shared world.
 Equally, we believe that everyone has something to offer when they are enabled, rather than disabled, by society.
-And the best part is that will not only be linking schools, but we will be looking for an arts organisation to link with ourselves to deliver the project!
-We hope to be able to support schools better by going through the linking process ourselves.
-It will certainly make for a more rounded experience for all.

 ‘Our children share the locality they inhabit.
 Linking has brought them into a space that uncovers the wealth of intangible diversity within this locality– the diversity of world views, of multiple solutions to a problem, of forms of self-expression.’

 Alia Al Zougbi, Head of HEC Global Learning Centre

 Linda Barker, Consultant to HEC firstname.lastname@example.org